-The Marathon concert is the heart and soul of Bang on a Can.
-The annual 12-hour Marathon has become one of the most diverse, open and exciting music events in the world.
-"Imagine Lollapalooza advised by the ghost of John Cage,” Vanity Fair wrote.
+The Marathon is a diverse, open and exciting music event.
+“Imagine Lollapalooza advised by the ghost of John Cage,” Vanity Fair wrote.
 “There are other places to hear new contemporary music, but it is seldom offered with such a potent blend of intensity, authority, and abandon.”

-Since then the marathons have included an astounding range of revolutionary music and musicians, from John Cage to John Zorn, from minimalism’s godfather Terry Riley to Sonic Youth’s Thurston Moore, from the 30-voice Finnish shouting choir Huutajat to the hyper-intelligent brutality of Iannis Xenakis, from the political sophistication of composer/pianist Frederic Rzewski to the high energy strumming of Japan’s Kazue Sawai Koto ensemble, from the eastern minimalism of Arvo Pärt to the speed-of-light Bulgarian wedding band of Ivo Papasov, from the brainy rituals of Karlheinz Stockhausen to the turntable manipulations of artist Christian Marclay to the Balinese fusion of Gamelan Galak Tika and the pulsing electronic beats of Dan Deacon, alongside the new voices of hundreds of younger and unknown composers.
+Since then, the marathons have included an astounding range of revolutionary music and musicians, from John Cage to John Zorn, from minimalism’s godfather Terry Riley to Sonic Youth’s Thurston Moore, from the 30-voice Finnish shouting choir Huutajat to the hyper-intelligent brutality of Iannis Xenakis, from the political sophistication of composer/pianist Frederic Rzewski to the high energy strumming of Japan’s Kazue Sawai Koto ensemble, from the eastern minimalism of Arvo Pärt to the indie-rock stylings of Kaki King, from the brainy rituals of Karlheinz Stockhausen to the turntable manipulations of artist Christian Marclay and the pulsing electronic beats of Dan Deacon, alongside the new voices of hundreds of younger and unknown composers.
 It is in the range of these musics that one sees how big the world really is, and how big it can be.

-In the past 20 years, the festival has made its home all over New York City from Exit Art Gallery to the R.A.P.P.
-Arts Center, La Mama, the Kitchen, the Society For Ethical Culture, Lincoln Center’s Alice Tully Hall, the Henry Street Settlement, the Brooklyn Academy of Music, Symphony Space, to the Winter Garden at the World Financial Center.
-Out of town Bang on a Can Marathons have been presented annually for the past 10 years at Mass MoCA, spotlighted in the US from San Francisco to Baton Rouge, and overseas in London, Amsterdam and Hamburg.
+The Marathon has been all over New York City from Exit Art Gallery to the R.A.P.P.
+Arts Center, La Mama, the Kitchen, the Society For Ethical Culture, Lincoln Center’s Alice Tully Hall, PACE University, the Henry Street Settlement, the Brooklyn Academy of Music, Symphony Space, to the Winter Garden at Brookfield Place.
+Out of town Bang on a Can Marathons have been presented annually at Mass MoCA, spotlighted in the US from San Francisco to Baton Rouge, and overseas in London, Amsterdam, Hamburg, and more.